Rent safe and private dog parks hosted by locals

 Think about the original lifestyle of a working herding dog.
 Most of them lived on huge stretches of land, fields, or farms — while their days were busy and full of activity, the surrounding environment was pretty quiet.
 That’s a big change compared to today’s modern world full of sirens, music, car horns, strange dogs barking, and more.
 Whether you live in a crowded city or suburban neighborhood, chances are it's still a stimulating environment for your herding dog.

 If this is your dog, don’t fret.
 It’s normal!
 By pairing scary sounds with delicious treats or favorite toys (a process called counterconditioning) you can help your herding dog feel better about the world around them.
-You’ll also see success from practicing a calm mindset and making sure you yourself stay calm around startling noises.
-Remember that your dog pays a lot of attention to the way you react in a given situation!
+You’ll also see success from taking a few deep breaths and making sure you yourself stay calm around startling noises.
+Remember that your dog pays a lot of attention to the way you react!

 Many herding dogs are prone to reactivity, especially to strangers and fast-moving animals or objects